Raewyn2020/Promoting-Patterns-Project/README.md

 ### 4. Keyword Extraction
 Includes scripts and processed datasets for extracting and analyzing keywords from user feedback, which help in understanding user trust dynamics.

+### 5. Data
+This directory contains all the data used and generated during the project.
+It includes the following:
+- `questionnaire_feedback.xlsx`: This file includes feedback data collected from the complete questionnaire.
+It contains user responses that can be used to understand the perceptions and trust levels of users interacting with different AI prompting methods.
+Please refer to the file for detailed information on data structure and contents.

 ## Project Setup

 Each directory contains a specific part of the project.
 Navigate to each folder to find detailed README.md files explaining the scripts, data, and usage instructions specific to that component.